 - Excellent command of the English language.

-- Students may propose research for 4 or 6 months based on need.
+- Students may propose research for 4 to 6 months based on need.
 The fellowship may not be renewed and extensions are allowed only for exceptional circumstances.

 - Applications for study and research should be made while candidates are in correspondence with specific institutions concerning affiliation.
 No awards can be confirmed until candidates have submitted an official affiliation letter.